appreciated/vortex-crud/README.md

 1. **Clone the repository**
 2. **Run the application**:
    - Use the provided SQL schema to set up the database.
-   - Configure application properties for H2 or other databases.
+   - Configure application properties for SQLite or other databases.
    - Start the Spring Boot server:
      ```bash
      ./mvnw spring-boot:run